bakaraw/OnlyJobsWeb/README.md

 - turn on `mysql` and `apache` in your `xampp` control panel

+- create a file named `.env` in the projects folder and copy the contents of `.env.example` to the `.env`

 - in the projects folder, open powershell or cmd and run the following:

 ```sh